A Kind of Magic: "Friends Will Be Friends"

 "Friends Will Be Friends" is a song by Mercury and Deacon, with lyrics written by Mercury.
-It is one of the last of Mercury's piano ballads, and in some ways is a musical similitude with older Queen material, such as "Play the Game" and "We Are the Champions".
+It is one of the last of Mercury's piano ballads, and bears some similarity to "Play the Game" and "We Are the Champions".
 It did not feature in Highlander.
-It was noted as being a modern update of the 1970s Queen rock anthems "We Are the Champions" and "We Will Rock You" and reached No. 14 in the UK.
-During the Magic Tour, the song was played between "We Will Rock You" and "We Are The Champions", the traditional ending songs of Queen live performances.
+It was noted as being a modern update of the 1970s Queen rock anthems "We Are the Champions" and "We Will Rock You", and reached No. 14 in the UK.
+During the Magic Tour, the song was played between "We Will Rock You" and "We Are The Champions", the traditional closing songs of Queen live performances.

 Side two

 "Who Wants to Live Forever"

-"Who Wants to Live Forever" was composed by May and sung in the album version as a duet between himself and Mercury.
-Synths parts are played on a Yamaha DX-7 by May, and the orchestra was arranged and conducted by Michael Kamen.
+"Who Wants to Live Forever" was composed by May, and sung in the album version as a duet between himself and Mercury.
+Synthesizer parts are played on a Yamaha DX-7 by May, and the orchestra was arranged and conducted by Michael Kamen.
 Deacon did not participate, and Taylor played some drum-machine parts and contributed backing vocals.
 Percussion was taken over by the orchestra as well as double bass, in spite of Taylor and Deacon miming those parts respectively in the video.
 It serves as somewhat of a "love theme" of Highlander, as it adds to the sub-plot of the movie.
 In the film, Mercury sings the opening of the song as well, unlike the album version, which has May singing.